stephan-hof/pyrocksdb/docs/api/database.rst

         Note that after the entire database is compacted, all data are pushed down to the last level containing any data.
 If the total data size after compaction is reduced, that level might not be appropriate for hosting all the files.
-In this case, client could set reduce_level to ``True``, to move the files back to the minimum level capable of holding the data set or a given level (specified by non-negative target_level).
+In this case, client could set change_level to ``True``, to move the files back to the minimum level capable of holding the data set or a given level (specified by non-negative target_level).